Ugandan Joshua Cheptegei is firmly established as one of the NN Running Team’s superstar athletes.

 The Ugandan then ended his year in impressive fashion on the road.
 He set a national 10km record with 27:29 to win in Durban and further underlined his running gifts by securing a hat-trick of victories in the Zevenheuvelenloop, recording 41:16 – the second fastest 15km time in history.

-In Gold Coast, Australia in April he became only the second man in history to complete the 5000m and 10,000m double at the Commonwealth Games.
+In Gold Coast, Australia in April, 2018, Joshua underlined his track gifts by becoming only the second man in history to complete the 5000m and 10,000m double at the Commonwealth Games.

 Did You Know?